JRL-CARI-CNR-UNIBS/replanners_managers_lib/README.md

 # replanners_managers_lib

 The `replanners_managers_lib` library is a core component of the [`OpenMORE`](https://github.com/JRL-CARI-CNR-UNIBS/OpenMORE.git) project.
-It is specifically designed to handle path replanning tasks in dynamic environments, providing the architecture necessary to manage and coordinate the execution of sampling-based replanning algorithms during robot trajectory execution.
+It is specifically designed to handle path replanning tasks in dynamic environments, providing the architecture necessary to manage and coordinate the execution of path replanning algorithms during robot trajectory execution.

 This library integrates is based on the other `OpenMORE` components:
 - [`replanners_lib`](https://github.com/JRL-CARI-CNR-UNIBS/replanners_lib): Defines sampling-based path replanning algorithms.